Tours of Ireland featuring Ireland's Ancient East. To see our full range of Ireland tours, click here.

 Situated close to the River Boyne, the Hill of Tara is an archaeological site located between the towns of Navan and Dunshaughlin in County Meath.
 According to legend, it was the seat of the High King of Ireland.
 The Hill of Tara was in use as far back as the Neolithic era, from then until the 12th century, it was used as a sacred and political centre.

-The Old Midleton Distillery is home to Ireland's other globally-recognizable tipple, Jameson's Whiskey.
+The Midleton Distillery Experience is home to Ireland's other globally-recognizable tipple, Jameson's Whiskey.
 While Jameson's is enjoyed by millions worldwide, you don't need to be a whiskey-drinker to enjoy this fascinating visitor experience.
 There is much to discover here for everyone.

 The location of the castle has been historically significant since Strongbow constructed the first building a wooden tower, in 1195, to control a fording-point of the River Nore and the junction of several routeways.
 William the Earl Marshall built the first stone castle on the site, in 1260.